-Joyous people forming a circle or straight line, Dancing to the beats of Dhol, And the melody of Pepa With their colourful traditional dresses, Mind and heart filled with joy, Well, ready to celebrate Bihu festival.
+Joyous people form a circle or straight line, Dancing to the beats of Dhol, And the melody of Pepa With their colorful traditional dresses, Mind, and heart filled with joy, Well, ready to celebrate the Bihu festival.

-These lines tell us about the Great Festival of Assam that is called Bihu.
-A unique festival that is associated with agriculture and celebrated three times a year.
-The Bihu festival is very important for the Assamese, and it is the festival that they celebrate all round the year.
+These lines tell us about the Great Festival of Assam which is called Bihu.
+A unique festival that is associated with agriculture and is celebrated three times a year.
+The Bihu festival is very important for the Assamese, and it is the festival that they celebrate all around the year.

 Historical Reference of Bihu

 The first reference of Bihu is found on the Copperplate inscriptions of the Chutia King Lakshminarayan.
 This inscription was discovered in 1935 from the Ghilamara region of Lakhimpur district, which was issued in 1401 A.D.
 The inscription states that on Bihu, King Lakshminarayan donated lands to the Brahmins.
 The copper Plate of Ghilmara issued in 1401 reads,

 The above lines mean that on the pious occasion of Bihu festival, a Brahmin named Dvija Ravidev was granted land by King Lakshminarayan.
 So it indicates the importance of the Bihu for the people of Assam even during that period.